-The Committee considered the instrument at its meeting on 21 September 2020 and reports to the Senedd in line with the reporting points above.
-In addition, the Committee noted that the instrument has been revoked by The Health Protection (Coronavirus Restrictions)
+The Committee considered the instrument at its meeting on 28 September 2020 and reports to the Senedd in line with the reporting points above.
+In addition, the Committee agreed to write to the Welsh Government to seek clarification on why it was necessary for the regulations came to come into force before they were laid before the Senedd, which is a requirement of the Statutory Instruments Act 1946.